Generated regional Oregon river scene for Upper Klamath River planning; not an exact location photo

 Check ODFW updates first, then USGS 11510700 for discharge and temperature.
 A rising or warm river should change the plan.

-Start with the Keno and BLM corridor resources, then verify access signs and road conditions before leaving pavement.
+Start with the Keno and BLM area resources, then verify access signs and road conditions before leaving pavement.

 Only wade conservative edge water.
 The canyon can be powerful, uneven, and hard to exit if flows rise.